The Infinity Concerto: Synopsis

 Michael finds himself attracted to Helena, a human woman of Euterpe who, prior to his arrival, was the most recent arrival from Earth (a pianist and dancer from New York).
 He learns from her that it is dangerous for humans to have sex in Sidhedark, because if the woman conceives, as no human souls are available for the baby, the body of the newborn will be occupied by one of Adonna's abortions, who will turn the baby into a monster.
 Many of such 'Children' are imprisoned in dark pits in a kind of asylum in Euterpe, after having killed their parents or other people.
 Alyons would be able to get rid of such magical monsters, which the humans are not able to kill, but he sadistically decided to let them live among the other humans.
 Michael also learns that the humans of Euterpe are secretly working on a plan to rebel and escape from the Pact Lands into the rest of Sidhedark, where they hope to find a place to live free of Sidhe control.
 Meanwhile, a Breed woman of Halftown named Eleuth is attracted to Michael, and it doesn't bother her that he is in love with Helena, because Sidhe men apparently don't fall in love, although the women do.
 Michael, while appreciating Eleuth's attentions, is not in love with her.
-Eleuth lost her job at the local warehouse following the kidnapping of her father Lirg during the Umbrals' raid and, albeit being only one-quarted of Sidhe blood, started practicing Sidhe's magic in the attempt to better her lot.
+Eleuth lost her job at the local warehouse following the kidnapping of her father Lirg during the Umbrals' raid and, albeit being only one-quarter of Sidhe blood, started practicing Sidhe's magic in the attempt to better her lot.
 The Sidhe are possibly more disrespectful toward Breeds than they are towards humans, except for those possessing magical abilities, like the Crane Women.

 In the meantime, also Michael's inner powers increase thanks to the Crane Women training, and he becomes able to generate heat and warm from inside and to hide his thoughts and memories from external scrutinies, becoming able to perform a superficial screening of the aura of the other beings.
 He also learned that the Isomage was a human very gifted in magic who reached Sidhedark from Earth centuries before and appealed to the humans there, stating that he was able to bring all of them back home and free from Sidhe abuses.
 This sparked the war with the Sidhe, which ended into a stalemate as the Isomage faction was defeated and exiled in a far-away corner of Sidhedark, but the Sidhe were afraid of the magic curses the Isomage hid in the lands, so established the creation of Euterpe and Halftown as relatively safe havens for the humans and the Breeds.